 Receiving Benefit Payments by Direct Deposit

+Receiving Benefit Payments by Debit Card

 D-408: Prohibited Activities

-Boards must ensure that Workforce Solutions Office staff do not engage in the following activities:
+TWC and Boards must ensure that Workforce Solutions Office staff do not engage in the following activities:

 Answering questions or making predictions about unemployment benefits eligibility and receipt.
-Workforce Solutions Office staff must direct all individuals with unemployment benefits questions and problems to an Unemployment Tele-Center at 1+(800) 939-6631 .
+Workforce Solutions Office staff must direct all individuals with unemployment benefits questions and problems to an Unemployment Tele-Center at (800) 939-6631 or by submitting a request for TWC staff contact through the External Contact Request System.

-Collecting weekly work search logs.
-The collection of claimant work search information (known as work search logs) is the sole responsibility of TWC’s Unemployment Benefits Division staff.
+Collecting work search logs, except as required as part of the RESEA UI Eligibility Review.

 Accepting custody of debit cards voluntarily surrendered by claimants or others.
-Boards must ensure that Workforce Solutions Office staff:
+TWC and Boards must ensure that Workforce Solutions Office staff:

 do not, for any reason, accept a returned debit card; and